luke-davidson/RoboticSensingAndNavigation/README.md

-# EECE 5554 - Robotic Sensing and Navigation
+# Robotic Sensing and Navigation
 This repo holds all labs completed for my Robotic Sensing and Navigation course (Spring 2022).

 # Lab Descriptions